- It is important to be punctual. You can expect a Filipino to be on time when the appointment is business-related.

 - Appealing to emotion and making exaggerations or promises that sound too good to be true are likely to make Filipinos hesitant or suspicious of doing business with you.

-- On the Corruption Perception Index (2016), the Philippines ranks 101st out of 176 countries, receiving a score of 35 (on a scale from 0 to 100).
+- On the (2017), the Philippines ranks 111th out of 180 countries, receiving a score of 34 (on a scale from 0 to 100).
 This perception suggests that the country’s public sector is somewhat corrupt.